OmkarYeole/Friendly-Neighbourhood-Car-Dealership-using-OOP/README.md

-# Friendly Neighbourhood Car Dealership (FNCD) Simulation in Java
+# Car Dealership Simulation in Java

 ## Overview

-The Friendly Neighborhood Car Dealership (FNCD) Simulation is a Java-based project that simulates the operations of a car dealership.
+The Car Dealership Simulation is a Java-based project that simulates the operations of a car dealership.
 Users can engage in activities such as buying, selling, repairing, cleaning, and racing cars.
 The simulation leverages Object-Oriented Programming (OOP) principles and incorporates several common software design patterns.

 # Features